ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

 [student<X>@ansible ansible-files]$ ansible-playbook apache.yml
 ```

 The output should not report any errors but provide an overview of the tasks executed and a play recap summarizing what has been done.
-There is also a task called "Gathering Facts" listed there: this is an built-in task that runs automatically at the beginning of each play.
-It collects information about the managed nodes.
-Exercises later on will cover this in more detail.

 Connect to `node1` via SSH to make sure Apache has been installed: